 Leaky bathroom drains tend to leak on the joints.
 You may also notice water buildup around a leaking joint.
 In this case, you might need to trace the source of the leak.
 Crawl under your cabinet with a flashlight in hand and inspect the leak.
-Some joints are connected with each other, so you may only need to check out a few joints.
+Some joints are connected, so you may only need to check out a few joints.

-Stop the leak by tightening the joints (by hand or with the use of a wrench) to secure them.
+Stop the leak by tightening the joints (by hand or using a wrench) to secure them.
 Make sure not to make the joints too tight or loose to prevent the leak from worsening.
 After securing the joints, you may switch the water back on and see if the leak is fixed.
 If not, perform the next step.

 Step 3: Replace the washers.